rybakit/phive-queue/README.md

 ## Exceptions

-Every queue method declared in the `QueueInterface` interface will throw an exception if a run-time error occurs at the time the method is called.
+Every queue method declared in the `Queue` interface will throw an exception if a run-time error occurs at the time the method is called.

 For example, in the code below, the `push()` call will fail with a `MongoConnectionException` exception in a case a remote server unreachable: